hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

 2.Download the Dataset

-If you are in Linux, go with the following script and download the data； One thing to remember, choose one specific directory before you start （data would be downloaded under the current directory by default).
+If under Linux, go with the following script and download the data； One thing to remember, choose one specific directory before you start （data would be downloaded under the current directory by default).

 ```